abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 Note that there is **NO** new ReplicaSet generated.
 Scaling actions do **NOT** trigger a change in the Pod Template.

 12) Just as before, describe the Deployment, ReplicaSet and one of the Pods.
 Note the `Events` and `Controlled By` fields.
-It should give you a clear picture of relationship between objects during an update of a Deployment.
+It should present a clear picture of relationship between objects during an update of a Deployment.
 ```
 $ kubectl describe deploy deploy-example
 $ kubectl describe rs deploy-example-<safe-pod-template-hash>